Instant Red Flag Detection

 - • No physical office address

-A legitimate estate agent will always have a company email address (not a free provider), a physical office you can visit, and registration with a recognised body like Propertymark or The Property Ombudsman.
-If any of these are missing, walk away immediately.
+A legitimate estate agent will normally have a company email address (rather than a free Gmail/Hotmail account), a physical office you can visit, and registration with a recognised body such as Propertymark or The Property Ombudsman.
+Two of those missing is reason to slow down and verify; all three missing is reason to walk away.

 Safe Document Sharing Timeline